Philliple/MMProject/README.md

 Technical notes: This is a daunting task and will be under went with my team (Magen Dunbar: art designer, Justin Davis: co-programmer).
 The technical goal in this project is not to reinvent the wheel, but to get a better understanding of the systems used and how to effectively implement each tool in a timely manner.

 Software notes: The software that will be heavily utilized are as followed.
-Unreal engine 4
+Unreal engine 4,
-Microsoft Visual studios
+Microsoft Visual studios,
-Notepad++
+Notepad++,
-Adobe Photoshop
+Adobe Photoshop,
 Blender